From the den of Ed Latimore

 5. Learn Another Language

-Learning the distinctions that another language makes that yours considers obvious (and vice-versa) can be illuminating and make you a better communicator in your own.
-For example, I learned that in French and Spanish there is a sharp distinction between actions in the past which continue and those which have a definite end (past imperfect vs perfect).
+Learning the distinctions between your language and another will make you a better communicator.
+For example, French and Spanish have a sharp distinction between actions in the past which continue and those with a definite end (past imperfect vs perfect).

 We never learn it this way in English, but it’s present.
 Becoming aware of when to use these rules in the other languages made my writing better in English.